Active

 Banks and Human Rights

-BankTrack assessed BBVA in its 2022 Global Human Rights Benchmark, where it achieved 7.5 points out of 14 and was ranked as a front runner.
-In addition, BBVA scored 0.3 out of 3 on how it responds to alleged human rights violations linked to its finance, which were raised by civil society organisations.
-More information is detailed in the "Accountability" section of this profile.
+In addition, BBVA scored 0.2 out of 3 on how it responds to alleged human rights violations linked to its finance, which were raised by civil society organisations.
+More information is detailed in the “Accountability” section of this profile.

-BankTrack assessed BBVA in its 2024 Human Rights Benchmark Latin America, part of the series of BankTrack's Regional Benchmarks, where it achieved 7 points out of 14 and was ranked as a moderate achiever.
+BankTrack assessed BBVA in its 2024 Human Rights Benchmark Latin America, part of the series of BankTrack's Regional Benchmarks, where it achieved 7 points out of 14 and was ranked as a "moderate achiever".

 Human Rights Benchmark Latin America 2024